Chris Temple & Zach Ingrasci

 First they survived for two months on $1 a day in Guatemala.
 Soon after, they lived in a tent in a Syrian refugee camp.
 And most recently, spent 10 years documenting the journey of an undocumented boy in New York City.
 Chris Temple and Zach Ingrasci are award-winning filmmakers and activists, who on-stage, demystify some of the world’s most complex situations — leaving audiences more connected and empowered to make a difference.

-Chris and Zach have received widespread acclaim as bold storytellers and compassionate leaders of social justice — honored with the 2016 Muslim Public Affairs Council Annual Media Award, and recognized alongside Bill Gates and Angelina Jolie as two of the top 100 visionary leaders of 2015 by YPO’s Real Leaders Magazine.
+Chris and Zach have received widespread acclaim as bold storytellers and compassionate leaders of social justice — honored with the Muslim Public Affairs Council Annual Media Award, and recognized alongside Bill Gates and Angelina Jolie as two of the top 100 visionary leaders by YPO’s Real Leaders Magazine.
 They have been called upon to share their expertise at TEDx, the United Nations, and the World Humanitarian Summit, and have been featured on CBS This Morning, as well as in major publications including The New York Times, Wall Street Journal, and Variety

 They are best known for directing the feature documentaries Living On One Dollar, Salam Neighbor, and Five Years North, but their gift for storytelling also extends to the business world.
 As entrepreneurs, they’ve spoken at World 50 and WPO, and have collaborated with global brands, including Google, to tell their brand stories and expand their philanthropic impact.
 They were honored by HBO and DOCNYC as 40 under 40 top filmmakers in 2022.

 Chris and Zach’s own journey began almost accidentally, and at a conference.
 As speakers, they are equal parts inspiring and relatable, while the stories they share are guaranteed to generate empathy and to humanize the world’s most complex and divisive issues.
+They are available together, but more typically as single speakers.
+All their complete documentaries are also available to license for screenings.

 What People are saying

-Carolyn Miles, CEO of Save the Children
+Carolyn Miles, Former CEO of Save the Children

 [Chris and Zach] don’t just make documentaries.
 They make themselves part of the story.